 del Hoyo, Josep, et al., eds.
 The Handbook of the Birds of the World.
 Lynx Edicions.
 Vol. 14, “Bush-shrikes to Old World Sparrows.”
 Highly detailed species accounts for Crow-billed Drongo (p.
 212) and Black Drongo (p.
 222) written by G.J.
 Rocamora and D. Yeatman-Berthelot.

-Editor’s note: The featured image above shows the stunning male Japanese Paradise Flycatcher and serves to introduce this week’s theme: How can birders tell apart the two species of the remarkable genus Terpsiphone that migrate through Shanghai?
+The featured image above shows the stunning male Japanese Paradise Flycatcher and serves to introduce our theme: How can birders tell apart the two species of the remarkable genus Terpsiphone that migrate through Shanghai?

 — If in Shanghai you see a white-morph paradise flycatcher, then by definition you are not looking at Japanese Paradise Flycatcher, and you are almost certainly looking at Amur Paradise Flycatcher.

-No white morph exists in Japanese (Mark Brazil, Birds of East Asia).
+No white morph exists in Japanese (Brazil).
 Regarding Amur, among my sources only Brazil expresses doubt about the existence of a white morph. shanghaibirding.com contributor John MacKinnon (A Field Guide to the Birds of China) and C.W.
 Moeliker (Handbook of the Birds of the World, Vol. 11) assure us that Amur white morph does exist.
 MacKinnon says that Amur white morph accounts for less than half of adult males.

 Could a white morph from a third species occur in Shanghai?
 Although the movements of paradise flycatchers are “complex and not fully understood” (Moeliker), I think we can presume that it is unlikely.
 The nearest third species is Oriental Paradise Flycatcher T. affinis saturatior, which according to MacKinnon winters no closer to Shanghai than Guangdong.